EnderBro123/Enders-Marios-Modpacks/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Suggest an idea for this project
+about: Suggest an idea for our projects.
 title: ''
-labels: Feature Reqqest, Suggestion
+labels: Suggestion
 assignees: ''

 ---